ryanmccartney/ffmpeg-docker/docs/pages/vmaf/index.md

 In the example above the parameter `output` was set to `test-output.json`.
 This means that all of the results are saved in text to this file.

-This can be directly downloaded as follows `http://SERVER_IP:SERVER_PORT/api/vmaf/results/download?filename=test-output.json`
+This can be directly downloaded as follows

+* As a JSON object - `http://SERVER_IP:SERVER_PORT/api/vmaf/results?filename=test-output.json`
+* As a JSON file - `http://SERVER_IP:SERVER_PORT/api/vmaf/results/download/json?filename=test-output.json`
+* As a CSV file - `http://SERVER_IP:SERVER_PORT/api/vmaf/results/download/csv?filename=test-output.json`

 A graph of the results can be generated here - `http://SERVER_IP:SERVER_PORT/html/chart.html?filename=test-output.json` using Chart.js.